mitojala/test/docs/intro/citymodel.md

 A [video](http://www.terrasolid.com/download/animations/deliverybpt.php) 🎬 displaying how to do it (__maybe include an iframe__) is available  on our website.
 ---

-## Point cloud coloring and model texturing
+## Point cloud coloring, model and groundtexturing

 The geometries of our vector models are now good (or should be 😅), let's add some realistic colors to our project!